workaato/docs/readme.md

 ### Introduction

-[Project Name] is a [brief description of the project].
+Workato is an Integrative Platform as a Service (IPaaS).
 This documentation provides a comprehensive guide to help you understand the project's purpose, features, and how to use it effectively.

 ### Getting Started